jffournel/website/content/authors/admin/_index.md

 title: Jean-François Fournel
 email: ""
 ---
 <div style="text-align: justify"> I am an applied microeconomist with research interest in Industrial Organization and Environmental Economics.
-I study environmental policies aimed at the transportation sector, competition policy, and price discrimination.
+I study environmental policies aimed at the transportation sector, networks, and price discrimination.
 <br>
 I am currently a postdoctoral researcher at Toulouse School of Economics. </div>